How to Use Instagram Branded Content Tools for Your Business

 You’ll receive a notification every time they tag you in a branded content post, and be able to see their post performance insights in just one tap.
 Plus, you can always remove someone from your “Approved Business Partners” list at any time!

-Once your post has been tagged, the business partner will receive a notification and will be able to see your post’s performance insights.
+They will also be able to see your post’s performance insights.

 How to Use Instagram Branded Content Posts for Your Ad Strategy